 Stay cool without heating your energy bill with Evapolar.

 - The airflow is directed at you.
-So you can feel the effect right away without waiting for the whole room to cool down.
-It can’t get more efficient than that!
+So, you can feel the effect immediately without waiting for the whole room to cool down.
+It can't get more efficient than that!

 - You can take it anywhere!
 For a small one-time investment, you get a permanent cooling companion.
 Whether you need to take it around the house or to a different country in a van, it will guarantee your energy-efficient comfort wherever you may be.

 Read also: Are Portable Air Conditioners Good for You?

 Cooling devices and air conditioning systems are one of the best inventions.
 Some of them require a lot of thinking, measurement, and commitment.
 Others solve a problem in a few clicks.